 NFL PLAY 60 is the National Football League’s youth health and fitness campaign.
 Designed to help tackle childhood obesity, PLAY 60 focuses on making the next generation of kids the most active and healthy by encouraging them to get at least 60 minutes of physical activity every day.
 The Chicago Bears implement the PLAY 60 message through a variety of in-school, after-school, web-based and youth-targeted programs – all emphasizing the importance of physical fitness and healthy lifestyles.
 The Chicago Bears encourage kids throughout Chicagoland to…Get Up and Play, 60 Minutes a Day!
 For more information on NFL PLAY 60, please visit www.NFLRUSH.com.

-Congratulations to Lincoln Elementary School in Maywood for winning the 2013 Bears PLAY 60 Challenge!
-The Chicago Bears and American Heart Association (AHA) joined forces to present the Bears PLAY 60 Challenge fitness program in ten elementary schools within School District 89 this fall.
-The Challenge aimed to educate students about staying fit by creating an engaging environment to compel students to be physically active for at least 60 minutes every day – both in school and at home.
+The Chicago Bears and American Heart Association (AHA) join forces to present the Bears PLAY 60 Challenge fitness program in area schools each year.
+The Challenge aims to educate students about staying fit by creating an engaging environment to compel students to be physically active for at least 60 minutes every day - both in school and at home.
 The school that logs the highest average minutes of physical activity per student over the four-week period is awarded with a visit to their school by a Bears player and Staley.
 In addition, the schools that finish in the top three receive a PLAY 60 fitness grant from the Bears and AHA.